Neurophotonic/DeMOSAIC/README.md

 A standard computer with enough RAM to support the in-memory operations is needed.
 ## Software requirements
 The Python code was tested on Windows 11 and MacOS(Sequoia 15.1.1) using Anaconda3 with python 3.12.2.
 The required libraries and packages are listed in requirements.txt.
 The Matlab code was tested on Windows 11 using Matlab R2023a.
+## Installation Guide
+Simply download Anaconda3 and Matlab, and you are good to go.
+This would take 10-15 minutes in total.

 # 1. Optical segmentation and patterned illumination
 ## 1.1 Coregistration
 Matlab codes for coregistration between image plane and DMD, SLM plane.
+Run

 ## 1.2.
 Pattern_generation
 Matlab codes for making SLM optical segmentation pattern from user-selected ROIs.